 - Performance requirements: the expected network simulation performance of NDT.
 For instance, the time spent for the network simulation, the expected proximity between the network simulation results and the actual network execution outcome.

-6. NDT executes network management RAN ES policy according to the performance requirements and collects its impact on the simulated network.
+6. NDT performs network simulation tasks, i.e., simulating the execution of network management RAN ES policy according to the performance requirements and collects its impact on the simulated network.
 The impact could be performance measurement or alarm reporting from simulated network.
+The RAN ES policy can be seen as a specific set of network management operations achieved by provisioning MnS defined in TS 28.532 [11].